Digital Learning at Paul Duke STEM

 Fridays at Paul Duke STEM

 What makes instruction at Paul Duke STEM High School unique is our implementation of blended learning.
 Students are not required to be on campus on Fridays; instead, lessons are delivered digitally.
 Using teacher course pages on eCLASS, students can learn content at their own pace and use a variety of tools to demonstrate that learning, and they can do it anywhere with an internet connection.
 Many students find they work better at home or at the library where they can take frequent breaks.

 Of course, students are welcome to come to school on Fridays, and if they do, they will experience a day that is much more flexible.
-Friday's schedule has students spend the first part of the day attending all seven of their classes for 25 minutes each.
-This gives students an idea of what they need to do for the day.
-Then, they choose where they want to spend the rest of their day.
+Students begin their day in 1st period to choose where they want to spend the rest of their day.
 There are three blocks they sign up for, each lasting about one and a half hours.
 During these first three blocks, students can attend tutoring hours from specific teachers or find a quiet place to work on their assignments, or even attend enrichment opportunities such as a club, guest speaker, or virtual field trip.

 The coursework for Fridays alternates, so not every class has a lesson every Friday.
 Paul Duke STEM utilizes a rotating Gold/Blue schedule.